jonasgrebe/pt-deep-image-colorization/README.md

 # pt-deep-image-colorization

-PyTorch implementation of a deep neural network that utilizes a pre-trained VGG19 classification network together with a modified cascaded refinement network to (re-)colorize grayscale input images using only a small dataset of 10.000 images for training.
+PyTorch implementation of a deep neural network that utilizes a pre-trained VGG19 classification network together with a modified cascaded refinement network to (re-)colorize grayscale input images (scraped from using only a small dataset of 10.000 images for training [unsplash.com](https://unsplash.com/)).
 The network operates on images in the LAB color space.

  Below you can find some examples from the validation (L+AB, AB, L, AB_fake, L+AB_fake) and the testing sets (L, AB_fake, L+AB_fake).